margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Crisis ##
 Crisis of one's worth, one does not believe in oneself, one does not trust in oneself, others do not believe or trust.
-One is bankrup fo what seems natural to someone else, one is at a crucial moment of transition, one is not accepted, falling hostage and prey to popular culture.
+One is bankrupt of what seems natural to someone else, one is at a crucial moment of transition, one is not accepted, falling hostage and prey to popular culture.
 One is changing and falling out and impacted by the social norms that peope dictate and govern.